AlexKalopsia/bit-hunter/README.md

 `https://psnprofiles.com/trophies/GameID-game-name`

+After pressing Enter, BitHunter will start pulling the game data:
+* If you have set your configuration file with `exportTrophyInfo` set to `true`, a file named `gameID-gameName.csv` will be saved in the root folder.
-After pressing Enter, BitHunter will start pulling all the images and resizing them.
-The framed images will be stored in `/processed`.
-If you have set yout configuration file with `storeOriginals` set to `true`, the original non-framed images will be stored in `/originals`.
+* If you have set yout configuration file with `storeOriginals` set to `true`, the original non-framed images will be stored in `/originals`.
+* If you have set your configuration file with `processOriginals` set to `true`, the trophy images will be processed with the applied frame image and saved in `/processed`.

 ### Processing local images